Climate change litigation: Turkey

-In 2022 several environmental organizations filed over 30 lawsuits requesting the president shutdown many large coal-fired power stations and over 600 mines.
-In addition to climate change arguments the plaintiffs allege that cancer cases are increased and the COVID-19 pandemic was worsened by their air pollution.
-They argue that as the constitution says that the country cannot be divided this also means that it is unconstitutional to damage the country, and also that because of their social cost they violate the presidents duty to maintain national security.
-The constitution also says (article 56) that "Everyone has the right to live in a healthy and balanced environment.
+Article 56 of the Constitution of Turkey says that, "Everyone has the right to live in a healthy and balanced environment.
 It is the duty of the State and citizens to improve the natural environment, to protect the environmental health and to prevent environmental pollution."
-Turkey has ratified the Paris Agreement and says that greenhouse gas emissions will be net zero by 2053, but the government has no plan to phase out coal power.
+Turkey has ratified the Paris Agreement and says that its greenhouse gas emissions will be net zero by 2053, but the government has no plan to phase out coal.
+As of 2025 eight cases have been filed several of which are ongoing.